-(1) Amounts reflect the aggregate grant date fair value of restricted stock unit awards that may be settled for shares of common stock and stock options granted during the covered year computed in accordance with the provisions of the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718.
-The assumptions used to calculate the amounts for fiscal years 2020 are discussed in Item 13, Financial Statements and Supplementary Data, of the Company's Annual Report on Form 10-K for the year ended December 31, 2020.
+(1) Amounts reflect the aggregate grant date fair value of stock options granted during the covered year computed in accordance with the provisions of FASB ASC Topic 718.
+The assumptions used to calculate the amounts for fiscal years 2021 are discussed in Item 8, Financial Statements and Supplementary Data, of the Company's Annual Report on Form 10-K for the year ended December 31, 2021.